k5cents/metro/README.md

 used in production, it is rate limited and subject to change at any time.

-As of 2020-11-14, the demo key can be used like this:
+As of December 2020, the demo key can be used like this:

 ``` r
 Sys.setenv("WMATA_KEY" = "e13626d03d8e4c03ac07f95541b3091b")